jeffling/wallaby-webpack/README.md

 ```
 In this case, even though I would not recommend it, you may to add `{ pattern: 'bower_components/**/*.*', instrument: false, load: false }` to your files list, so that `bower_components` contents makes it into the wallaby cache and wallaby will be able to resolve modules from it.

-The **more efficient approach** that I would recommend is to specify an absolute path in your wallaby configuration for webpack for your modules instead:
+The **more efficient approach** that I would recommend is to specify an absolute path in your wallaby configuration for webpack for **your external modules (not your source files)** instead:
 ```javascript
     resolve: {
       modulesDirectories: [require('path').join(__dirname, 'bower_components')]